HasteGaming/classic/docs/charter.md

 		- Maintains the 3 Ps.
 			- Performance.
 			- Participation.

+	- RaiderAlt
+		- An alternate character who is ready.

 	- Veteran
 		- A casual rank within the guild for those who have completed an expansion with Haste.